moggieuk/ERCF-Software-V3/README.md

 <br>

 ### Tool-to-Gate (TTG) mapping and EndlessSpool application
 When changing a tool with the `Tx` command the ERCF will by default select the filament at the gate (spool) of the same number.
-The mapping built into this *Angry Hare* driver allows you to modify that.
+The mapping built into this *Happy Hare* driver allows you to modify that.
 There are 3 primarly use cases for this feature:
 <ol>
   <li>You have loaded your filaments differently than you sliced gcode file...
 No problem, just issue the appropriate remapping commands prior to printing
   <li>Some of "tools" don't have filament and you want to mark them as empty to avoid selection.